Shepherd’s Gate Locations

 The onsite nursery provides a safe and structured environment for our little ones as they learn letters, numbers, Bible stories, identifying their feelings, and how to trust again.
 When a child feels safe and loved, they can thrive.

 Our school-aged kids participate in the Afterschool Program where they receive tutoring, group processing, online education advancement, field trips, and Bible Studies.
 We also work with professional resources for pet therapy, music therapy, art therapy and play therapy to help children process their personal trauma experiences so they too can find healing.
 They learn basic life skills and computer education to equip them for a successful future.
 School-aged children attend the local schools in the area (kindergarten to high school).
 During COVID, our children have distance learning class time on-campus in the Afterschool Program.

 Our goal is for women to have the skills and support they need in order to be self-sufficient when they leave Shepherd’s Gate.

 We provide the opportunity for women to receive education and job training to enhance their skill set.
 Whether it’s earning a GED, attending community or technical college, resume writing workshops, or preparing for their first real job interview — women gain access to a wide variety of practical tools and support from caring staff and supportive community in our Learning and Career Center.

 Our hope is that women leave Shepherd’s Gate equipped to reach out to others in need through shared testimony, ministry, and volunteering in their local community.
-Each woman will make a plan to volunteer in the community before graduation.
+Each woman will make a plan to volunteer in the community when she is in the graduate phase of the program.
 Because this is a free program, we want women to develop a heart of gratitude to give back.